Health Assured large logo

 Complex PTSD vs BPD

 Both C-PTSD and borderline personality disorder (or BPD) share emotional and interpersonal symptoms.
-These include emotional uncertainty, unpredictable behaviour, and intense feelings of desolation.
+These include emotional uncertainty, unpredictable behaviour, and long term intense feelings of desolation.

 BPD can also be linked to environmental causes and even genealogy.
 Whereas, C-PTSD develops because of exposure to traumatic events.